Coordinating Mass coverage should be straightforward.

 The Newly Ordained

-The Retired Priest
+The Retired Monsignor

-With Clerus, a retired priest can see exactly what's needed and where — and choose the Masses that fit his pace.
+With Clerus, a retired monsignor can see exactly what's needed and where — and choose the Masses that fit his pace.
 Maybe it's a Sunday in a corner of the diocese he hasn't been back to in years.

 We'd love to show you what Clerus can do for your presbyterate.